lerenn/asyncapi-codegen/README.md

 * `WithPartition`: specify the partition that will be used by the controller.
 If not specified, default partition (`0`) will be used.
 * `WithMaxBytes`: specify the maximum size of a message that will be received.
 If not specified, default value (`10e6`, meaning `10MB`) will be used.
 * `WithLogger`: specify the logger that will be used by the controller.
 If not specified, a silent logger is used that won't log anything.
+* `WithAutoCommit`: specify if the broker should use auto-commit for incoming messages or manual commits.
+Note that commits are managed by the broker implementation regardless, with manual commits they are executed after the message is complete processed.
+Subscribers retain the option to manually handle errors via the ErrorHandler, to use mechanisms such as dead letter or retry topics.
+The default value is `true`

 ### NATS